FACE: Feasible and Actionable Counterfactual Explanations: Counterfactual Explanations

-First, the nature of the target instance -- the derived counterfactual example -- is not taken into account.
-This may lead to a situation where the target instance is not representative of the underlying data distribution, i.e., it is located in a low density region, and thus essentially can be considered an outlier.
-Outliers are poor counterfactual explanations in practice as they would not naturally occur in the first place.
+In this section we motivate the need for a new approach (given the current literature) that ensures usefulness of counterfactual explanations in practice.
+Firstly, the nature of the target instance -- the derived counterfactual example -- is not taken into account.
+This may lead to a case where the target instance is not representative of the underlying data distribution, for example, it is located in a low density region, and thus can be considered an outlier.
 In addition to being poor explanations, such counterfactuals are at risk of harming the explainee by suggesting a change of which the future outcome is highly uncertain, as classifiers tend to be less reliable in sparsely populated regions of the data space, especially close to a decision boundary.
-Points $A$ and $B$ shown in Figure~\ref{fig:problems} are prime examples of this major drawback.
-The uncertainty in a prediction, coming either from a low classification margin or due to the low density of a region, should be of utmost importance when generating a counterfactual.
+Points $A$ and $B$ shown in Figure~\ref{fig:problems} are examples of this major drawback.
+The uncertainty in a prediction, coming either from a low classification margin or due to low density of a region, should be of utmost importance when generating a counterfactual.

-Beyond feasibility and actionability, it is also important to consider the model's confidence of predictions as it may contribute to issues with a delayed impact \cite{liu2018delayed}.
+Beyond feasibility and actionability, it is also important to examine the model's confidence of predictions as it may contribute to issues with a delayed impact \cite{liu2018delayed}.
 For example, consider a person who had his loan application rejected and wants to know what changes to make for his application to be accepted next time.
 If this person is handed a counterfactual explanation and implements the proposed changes, his loan application will be accepted.
 However, if the \textit{new state} of the subject (the proposed counterfactual) is in a region of high uncertainty, then there exists a high risk that this individual will default.
-This unintended consequence can be either attributed to the counterfactual data point lying on a decision boundary (caused by minimising a norm constraint only) or to its placement in a low-density region where the model had not seen enough data.
-In the process of trying to help, the system generating counterfactuals may actually hurt the explainees.